Bastille Day: Fête de la Fédération

 As early as 1789, the year of the storming of the Bastille, preliminary designs for a national festival were underway.
 These designs were intended to strengthen the country's national identity through the celebration of the events of 14 July 1789.
 One of the first designs was proposed by Clément Gonchon, a French textile worker, who presented his design for a festival celebrating the anniversary of the storming of the Bastille to the French city administration and the public on 9 December 1789.
 There were other proposals and unofficial celebrations of 14 July 1789, but the official festival sponsored by the National Assembly was called the Fête de la Fédération.

 The Fête de la Fédération on 14 July 1790 was a celebration of the unity of the French nation during the French Revolution.
 The aim of this celebration, one year after the Storming of the Bastille, was to symbolize peace.
 The event took place on the Champ de Mars, which was located far outside of Paris at the time.
 The work needed to transform the Champ de Mars into a suitable location for the celebration was not on schedule to be completed in time.
 On the day recalled as the Journée des brouettes ("The Day of the Wheelbarrow"), thousands of Parisian citizens gathered together to finish the construction needed for the celebration.

 The day of the festival, the National Guard assembled and proceeded along the boulevard du Temple in the pouring rain, and were met by an estimated 260,000 Parisian citizens at the Champ de Mars.
 A mass was celebrated by Talleyrand, bishop of Autun.
 The popular General Lafayette, as captain of the National Guard of Paris and a confidant of the king, took his oath to the constitution, followed by King Louis XVI.
-After the end of the official celebration, the day ended in a huge four-day popular feast, and people celebrated with fireworks, as well as fine wine and running nude through the streets in order to display their great freedom.
+After the end of the official celebration, the day ended in a huge four-day popular feast, and people celebrated with fireworks, as well as fine wine and running nude through the streets in order to display their freedom.